 Natyaloka: Bharatanatyam in the land of Kiwis

-But the dancer soon took the disappointment and converted it into an opportunity by creating Natyaloka (a world of dance), the first Indian dance school in Dunedin.
+But the dancer channeled her disappointment into an opportunity by creating Natyaloka (a world of dance), the first Indian dance school in Dunedin.
 Today, Swaroopa has successfully managed to both carve a name for herself in Dunedin dance circles and start a dialogue around Indian classical dances.

 The dance school is the result of the culmination of Swaroopa’s inner restlessness and dogged determination.
 “When I moved to Dunedin after marriage, I was expecting a dance scene similar to Europe or the United States where Indian dance styles are visible, and experiments with dance themes are well received.
-When I came here, there was nothing!” she says.
+But here, there was nothing!” she says.

 A small town, Dunedin has a population of about 100,000 people, and the Indian community comprises a very small percentage.
 The locals though aware about Bollywood (Hindi Film Industry), were mostly oblivious to other diverse Indian dance forms.